FIGLAB/ubicoustics/README.md

 ![](https://aiyprojects.withgoogle.com/static/images/voice-v2/guide/voice-000.jpg)

 The Google AIY Kit is the absolute bare-bones configuration that we've tested.
+Again, it is slower than an RPi (but it has built-in Google integrations that you might find useful for other apps).

 ## Software and Configuration